 Increasingly, clients see AFAs as a tool to ensure efficient delivery of quality legal services at predictable rates, consistent with the current market and with the law firms themselves assuming a degree of the risk in such engagements.
 And with the demand for legal services significantly lower than the existing supply, clients are in a position to call the shots.

 Two hundred years ago, the Industrial Revolution brought down the old guild system by automating skill through technology.
 The resulting economic changes allowed for more efficient business models and the ability to specialize: those who prefer to administer focus on administration, those who enjoy sales and business development make that their careers, and so forth.

-Now we are in the midst of a new revolution.
-The Internet Age, into which we are still transitioning, allows for even more specialization and freedom.
+Now we are in the midst of a new revolution driven by the power of digital technology and the Internet.
+Already we are experiencing a new way of working that allows for even more specialization and freedom.
 Attorneys no longer need to be tethered to their desk.
 Cloud computing allows attorneys to work from anywhere, with instant communication and a vast amount of information at their fingertips.